![]() |

 When the two sides – local and global – meet and cooperate, we who so love fresh food, we're going to be as happy as birds in a late-summer plum tree.

-And So What About The Plum Cake?!
+And So What About the Plum Cake?!

-Someday this winter, I shall recapture lazy summer days by topping one or the other with sour cherries and rhubarb from the freezer.
-Plums may be gorgeous, but if the birds get to them first, find another fruit to enjoy!
+Someday this winter, I shall recapture lazy summer days by topping one cake or the other with sour cherries and rhubarb from the freezer.

 Fresh figs?
 Yes, I think fresh figs!
 Fresh apricots?
 Yes, I think fresh apricots!